facebook/zstd/README.md

  **Zstd**, short for Zstandard, is a new lossless compression algorithm, which provides both good compression ratio _and_ speed for your standard compression needs.
-"Standard" translates into everyday situations which neither look for highest possible ratio nor extreme speeds.s
+"Standard" translates into everyday situations which neither look for highest possible ratio nor extreme speed.

 It is provided as a BSD-license package, hosted on Github.